 - Business/commercial vehicle insurance: this is imperative for any business that uses a vehicle for their job.
 This can pertain to people who drive their own car for their job, or a vehicle used by the business and its employees solely for business use.

 - Tools cover: this is mostly applicable to tradespeople (but can extend itself to equipment insurance which is useful in shops or cafés, for example).

 - Goods in Transit: for frequent movers this is essential.
 Perhaps you’re a moving company or a courier with goods in transit most of your working day then you’ll need to make sure you’re covered for all eventualities.

 Do you need an insurance solution to suit your small business?
-Give our team of experts a call today.
+Contact our team of experts today.